sardana-org/sardana-followup/20210325/MINUTES.md

         use a callable instead.
 The preferred solution is the first one, but it has to be evaluated
         - the second one is already used at DESY to overcome the problem
     - Cannot recreate measurement group with same name [#1528](https://github.com/sardana-org/sardana/issues/1528)
-        - there was an old solution for Tango8 but it was blocked by a bug
+        - there was an old solution not compatible with Tango8
         - Zibi will find it and try to update it to work with new Tango and Sardana3
     - Add the possibility to perform a continuous scan with a single point [#1501](https://github.com/sardana-org/sardana/issues/1501)
         - not executing the last acquisition issue:
-            - Pass nr_interv as negative number which would indicate skipping the last acquisition or add another parameter
+            - Pass nr_interv as negative number which would indicate skipping the last acquisition or break backwards compatibility and change `nr_interv` to `nr_points` directly
-            - MAX IV and Alba prefer second option
+            - MAX IV and Alba prefer second option but some more research and cost evaluation is needed

 7. Migration to gitlab.
     - Carlos volunteered to prepare a PR for CI migration